-Summary : Beginning in the enchanting Croatian city of Dubrovnik, take a cruise to Naples sailing on the alluring Sea Cloud.
-Wind your way down the southern part of Italy’s “boot”, calling on vibrant and welcoming places steeped in ancient history.
+Summary : Beginning in the enchanting Croatian city of Dubrovnik, sail across the Adriatic on the alluring Sea Cloud and wind your way down the southern part of Italy’s “boot”, calling on vibrant and welcoming places steeped in ancient history.
 Marvel at ornate cathedrals and remarkable baroque buildings, explore great sites of antiquity—from renowned Pompeii to the less-visited Greek temples of Paestum—and meander through unspoiled clifftop towns, soaking up breathtaking views.
-Plus, with a little luck witness theeruptive orange glow of the Stromboli volcano.
+Plus, with a little luck witness the orange glow of eruptions from the Stromboli volcano.

 Activities : Child-Friendly, Culture, Photography